 - Maple Syrup—I prefer to use 100% pure maple syrup as I find it has the best flavor.

-- Warming Spices—cinnamon, cloves, nutmeg, and vanilla bring out the mapely undertones in your donut dough.
+- Warming Spices—cinnamon, cloves, nutmeg, and vanilla bring out the maple undertones in your donut dough.

 Begin making these sticky sweet air fryer donuts by blooming your yeast.
 To do this, combine your warm milk, yeast, and 1 teaspoon of sugar in a small bowl.
 Cover and let the mixture sit until foamy.

 In a larger bowl, combine your flour, cinnamon, cloves, nutmeg, and remaining sugar.
-Whisk briefly before adding your bloomed yeast mixture, egg, vanilla, and maple syrup.
+Whisk briefly before adding your bloomed yeast mixture, egg, vanilla, melted butter, and maple syrup.

 Continue whisking this mixture until the dough is uniform and pulls away from the sides of the bowl.